tnorris/head-in-the-clouds/README.md

 ### Culture of Continual Experimentation and Learning
 - Blameless post mortems
 - Root Cause Analysis
-- Learn from your mistakes
+- Learn from your mistakes (go over your RCAs as a team)
-- Improve your processes
+- Improve your processes (make action items in your RCAs, prioritize them)
 - Get rid of processes that don't make sense

 ## Identifiy the Constraint
 ###  Metrics